PolyachenkoYA/QDMS_2025/tutorials/5_GPU_Comp_using_QUICK/README.md

 ![](taxol_small_basis_set.png)

 Please close the shell running the CPU job and go back to the shell running intractive job in GPU node.
 The last example used a small basis set.
 However, for production level calculations you will need a larger basis set including diffuse functions.
 We will not have time to run the large basis set calculation.
-The large basis set (6-311++G(2d,2p)) calculation can be run by running the following code:
+The large basis set (6-311++G(2d,2p)), including diffuse functions, calculation can be run by running the following code:
 ```
 quick.cuda taxol_large_basis_set.in
 ```
 The above calculation will not converge!!
-This is due to the presence of the diffused basis functions leading linearly dependent basis functions (small eigen value of the overlap matrix).
+This is due to the presence of large number of diffused basis functions leading linearly dependent basis functions (small eigen value of the overlap matrix).
+This is a general issue with QM codes and not specific to QUICK.

 Making the cutoff tighter facilitates convergence.
 The following calculation will converge.
 ```